DeanGross/azure-docs/articles/active-directory/enterprise-users/groups-assign-sensitivity-labels.md

     AzureADPreview\Connect-AzureAD
     ```

-    In the **Sign in to your account** page, enter your admin account and password to connect you to your service, and select **Sign in**.
+    In the **Sign in to your account** page, enter your Global admin account and password to connect you to your service, and select **Sign in**.
 1. Fetch the current group settings for the Azure AD organization and display the current group settings.

     ```powershell